muskansingh65553/proxy/README.md

 3proxy (0.7.1) install script for CentOS 7
 ======================================================

-A simple script to install the lightweight proxy: 3proxy (http://3proxy.ru/) as an elite high anonymous HTTP proxy with SSL support with a few command lines.
-This is my modification of existing 3proxy installer for Debian/Ubuntu.
-I use it in fresh vps that don't have anything installed so i also install nano, wget and firewalld before.
-This installs the available RPM from EPEL, currently version 0.7.1

 * To install a newer version of 3proxy use 'latest' branch which has instructions to download and build the latest version of 3proxy (latest available when edited this)